aRamirezUT/AWSomeStack/README.md

 ### Front-end

-The front-end code exits in the `front-end-nextjs` directory.
+The front-end code exists in the `front-end-nextjs` directory.
 You can run the front-end server locally:

 - Clone this repo
 - Make sure you are in the `front-end-nextjs` directory